DavidGergov03/Bank_account_project_flask/README.md

 - View account details after authentication.
 - Store session data for 30 minutes using Flask-Session.
 - Run the app in a Docker container for easy deployment.
+- Also has integrated a Jenkinsfile for CI/CD.

 ---